-- Orbiting sub-stellar objects are referred as planets is their mass is less than $\sim 13 \text{ M}{\text{J}}$ - The definition of planet adopted for the Solar System cannot be fully applied to extrasolar planetary systems - We can test whether its mass is below the deuterium burning limit ( $M\sim13~M{\rm J}$ ), but we cannot experimentally determine whether the exoplanet has cleared its orbit - Attempts to formulate a precise definition of a planet face a number of difficulties - (Basri & Brown 2006, Ann.
+- As in the Solar System, orbiting sub-stellar objects are referred as planets is their mass is less than $\sim 13 M_J$ - However, attempts to formulate a precise definition of planet in extrasolar systems face a number of difficulties - (Basri & Brown 2006, Ann.
 Rev. Earth Plan.
-Sci., 34, 193) - A definition free of upper and lower mass limits is: - A planet is an end product of disk accretion around a primary star of substar such as the main-sequence life time of its central star (Margot 2015)
+Sci., 34, 193) - The IAU definition of planet cannot be directly applied to extrasolar planets - We can test whether its mass is below the deuterium burning limit (M~13 M_J), but we cannot experimentally determine whether the exoplanet has cleared its orbit or its shape is exactly round - A definition free of upper and lower mass limits is: - A planet is an end product of disk accretion around a primary star of substar such as the main-sequence life time of its central star (Margot 2015)